The work of the TK Supervisory Board

 The GKV-Spitzenverband is the central representation and lobby of the social health and long-term care insurance funds in Germany and at the European and international level.
 "GKV" stands for "Gesetzliche Krankenversicherung" ["social health insurance funds"].
 The Supervisory Board of TK is also responsible for important tasks within this association.

 The GKV-Spitzenverband supports the health insurance funds and their regional associations in fulfilling their tasks and safeguarding their interests.
 The Administrative Council of the GKV-Spitzenverband makes the strategic decisions with regard to the association’s scope of duties.
-TK is represented in this council by five members of its self-governance body.
+TK is represented in this council by seven members of its self-governance body.
 TK has also delegated representatives to the various expert committees.